 The knowledge, experience and support of our review team has helped these organisations to devise action plans to deliver significant improvement.
 The Chartered IIA is seeking to identify common themes in terms of non-conformance with the Standards so that technical guidance, training courses and events can be created to address these areas.
 Thereby providing additional support to internal audit activities and in turn, aid conformance with the Standards.

 Our colleagues at IIA Global, following the revision to the Standards, have provided implementation guidance to give clarity and guidance as to how conformance with the Standards is demonstrated.

 The implementation guides are available to members.

 The detail within this report provides useful benchmarks and highlights potential areas for improvement based on our insight into the organisations we have worked with.

-The key points highlighted, cumulatively, in the 2017–18 EQA review findings mirror those identified in the 2016–17 work and include:
+The key points highlighted, cumulatively, in the 2018-19 EQA review findings do not mirror those identified in the work completed in 2017-18: